Built in 1896 the former merchant sailing vessel will be 125 years old this year, the last remaining 3 masted Clydebuilt ship still afloat in the UK.

-British cargo vessel, Italian ship of mystery, and sail training icon of the Spanish Navy, the Tall Ship Glenlee has adapted to many changes over her 125-year history.
+From a British cargo vessel, an Italian ship of mystery, to a sail training icon of the Spanish Navy, the Tall Ship Glenlee has adapted to many changes over her 125-year history.

-Any donation, any donation at all, that you can make will help greatly with this work and you, too, can play a part in restoring the maritime heritage of Scotland that helped the City of Glasgow flourish.
+Any donation that you can make will help greatly with this work and you can play a part in restoring the maritime heritage of Scotland that helped the City of Glasgow flourish.